There are two kinds of implantable solutions offered here at Harbor Audiology. Each treats a different kind of hearing loss.

 If you believe you or your family member is a candidate for cochlear implantation surgery, please make an appointment for a cochlear implant evaluation at our Silverdale location.
 If the initial evaluation determines that you are probably a candidate for this operation, then we will arrange for you to be seen by one of the cochlear implant specialist, and surgeons at Virginia Mason in Seattle, WA as well to have a CT scan of your inner ears.

 You will receive brochures and other information regarding the types of implants available and your options will be discussed in detail.
-As always, we aim to provide you with compassionate, comprehensive, and state-of-the-art hearing health care.
+As always, we aim to provide you with compassionate, comprehensive, and state-of-the-art hearing and audiology services.